 Price Range | $140–$270

 You’ve probably heard of VEJA shoes by now—and for good reason.
-These sneakers are designed in Paris, France with eco-friendly materials, including wild rubber from the Amazon and organic cotton and have been spotted on celebrities and influencers worldwide.
+These sneakers are designed in Paris, France with eco-friendly materials and some vegan options, including wild rubber from the Amazon and organic cotton and have been spotted on celebrities and influencers worldwide.